Insert a multi-element container that can be expanded/collapsed.

 Inserts a container into your app that can be used to hold multiple elements and can be expanded or collapsed by the user.
 When collapsed, all that is visible is the provided label.

-To add elements to the returned container, you can use the "with" notation (preferred) or just call methods directly on the returned object.
+To add elements to the returned container, you can use the with notation (preferred) or just call methods directly on the returned object.
 See examples below.

 Warning